DavidRFerreira/GmailAPIClientSpringBoot/README.md

 This *Credential* object can be built in different ways according to the required behaviour and use case.

-In the available demo, the goal is to not require the sender account owner to perform any action in order for the the application to be able to use his gmail to send emails.
+In the available demo, the goal is to not require the sender account owner to perform any action in order for the the application to be able to use his Gmail to send emails.
 The only action needed from him is a single-time authorization in order to retrieve a *refresh token* that is stored by the application (please, read this [documentation](./docs/credentials.md)).
+By having this *refresh token* we can ask for a valid *access_token* without any user's action.

 To build a *Credential* object from an *access token* you can use the response that you get from requesting the *access token* from the *refresh token* using a POST request to *https://www.googleapis.com/oauth2/v4/token* google's endpoint.